The Ten-Per-Cent Solution: Production

 Several references to popular culture, including a meta-reference to The Simpsons, are included in "The Ten-Per-Cent Solution".
 The three The Itchy & Scratchy cartoons that are shown at the beginning of the episode as Krusty is hosting his show are all parodies of films released in 2010: the first one, titled The Cat's Speech, is a parody of The King's Speech; the second one, titled The Social Petwork, parodies The Social Network in that the storyline is partially explained through the use of screens containing nothing but text; and the final one, titled Black and Blue Swan, references Black Swan.
 After the three cartoons are shown, Krusty points out that "It’s like those parodies were written when the movies came out, but it took so long to animate them that we look dated and hacky!"
 This is a reference to the long time it takes to produce an episode of The Simpsons—hence why cultural references on the show can often be seen as dated.
 Pop culture allusions at the television museum include a brief appearance by the main characters of the animated series King of the Hill as cardboard cutouts being taken down in a process similar to the opening of the show, an exhibit devoted to the sitcom The Beverly Hillbillies, and the showing of one of Homer's favorite television shows, Fatso Flanagan, which is a knockoff of the sitcom The Honeymooners.

 The music that is played during the parody of The King's Speech is "Symphony No. 7" by Ludwig van Beethoven, and a musical piece from the Swan Lake ballet is played during the Black Swan parody.
 For the King of the Hill visual gag, the Simpsons staff acquired the rights to use the actual theme song from that show.
 The music that is played as Krusty performs his new show in front of adults at the theater is a mixture of the old Krusty theme and the theme from Playboy After Dark, a television show hosted by Hugh Hefner that started airing in the 1960s and featured parties from a Playboy club.
 This musical combination was composed by Alf Clausen after The Simpsons music editor Chris Ledesma came with the suggestion.
 On his blog, Ledesma wrote that theme for Playboy After Dark "was cool and jazzy and just right for its time.
 Alf’s homage to that theme, wrapped around Krusty’s theme was very clever indeed."
+For the 2nd time in the show's history, a joke regarding Krusty and the Paul Reubens masturbation scandal was made (the first one was in I Love Lisa; when Annie says that doing a children's show helped Pee-wee Herman bounce back after his scandal, Krusty asks what Pee-wee did and after Annie tells him he says "That's all?
+I did that while you were on the phone!"